The semiclassical zeta function for geodesic flows on negatively curved manifolds: Modified anisotropic Sobolev spaces

 \section{Modified anisotropic Sobolev spaces $\cK^{r,\sigma}(K_0)$}

-We define the function spaces $\cK^{r,\sigma}(K_0)$, called {\em the modified anisotropic Sobolev spaces}, that consists of distributions on the neighborhood $K_0$ of the attracting section $\mathrm{Im}\, e_u$.
+We define the function spaces $\cK^{r,\sigma}(K_0)$, called {\em the modified anisotropic Sobolev spaces}, that consist of distributions on the neighborhood $K_0$ of the attracting section $\mathrm{Im}\, e_u$.
 The function spaces in Theorem \ref{th:spectrum} will be obtained from them by a simple procedure of time averaging of the norm.
 (See Definition \ref{def:modifiedAHS}.)
+We will use a simple periodic partition of unity $\{q_\omega:\real\to [0,1]\}_{\omega\in \integer}$ defined by